sciZer0/7/v/README.md

 Moreover, conceptually, ceteris paribus, a greater value is not a fixed-supply token but a decreasing-supply token.

+When it comes to ethery, it is important to understand thatEthereum Improvement Proposal 1559 doesn't decrease the blockchain's total supply.

-Meaning, the latter concept is fundamentally much better than Bitcoin's concept of **digital gold**, and plus, of course, than Ethereum's concept of **ultra sound money** — not to mention inflationary concepts of all other blockchains.
+This all means that the new concept of the native, decreasing total-supply token is fundamentally much better than Bitcoin's concept of **digital gold**, and plus, of course, than Ethereum's concept of **ultra sound money** — not to mention inflationary concepts of tokenomics on all other blockchains.

 <br>